-The Water Authority’s most visible preparedness tool is the Emergency Storage Project.
-Once fully constructed, the ESP will allow the Water Authority to deliver locally stored water to San Diego County residents in the event of a water supply outage.
+The Water Authority’s most visible preparedness tool is the Emergency and Carryover Storage Project, which will allow the Water Authority to deliver locally stored water to San Diego County residents in the event of a water supply outage.
 Less visible, but equally important, are routine physical and electronic monitoring of our transmission system facilities which can keep small events from turning into larger ones.

 How Can You Help?

-In the event of a water outage or other emergency, the public can help by being prepared themselves.
-All citizens should be capable of taking care of their needs for at least three days following a major emergency.
+In the event of a water outage or other emergency, the public can help by being prepared.
+All residents should be capable of taking care of their needs for at least three days following a major emergency.
 Complete your own Family Disaster Plan and Personal Survival Guide to determine what to have on hand.
 Review and practice your plan regularly.
 Register your cell phone with Alert San Diego.

 Monitor radio and news broadcasts regularly during a large scale event to keep informed.
-Regular information updates are also provided at www.sdcountyemergency.com or by dialing 2-1-1.
+Regular information updates are also provided at SDCountyEmergency or by dialing 2-1-1.